Carnival: Italy

-The Carnival in Venice was first recorded in 1268.
+The Carnival in Venice was first documented in 1296, with a proclamation by the Venetian Senate announcing a public festival the day before the start of Lent.
 Its subversive nature is reflected in Italy's many laws over the centuries attempting to restrict celebrations and the wearing of masks.
 Carnival celebrations in Venice were halted after the city fell under Austrian control in 1798, but were revived in the late 20th century.